nickscottprior/stitt/README.md

 ### The work area

-The work area in version 1.4b:
+The work area in version 1.4c:

 ![stitt-1-4b-work-area](https://github.com/nickscottprior/stitt/assets/140344267/6289ae9c-7832-48e4-8623-89b815851ef2)

-The work area contains a series of blocks that are automatically numbered.
+The work area contains a series of automatically numbered blocks.
 Each block contains a sentence or paragraph of text from the Sanskrit and Tibetan source texts.
 The dropdown fields in each block are spaces where the translators can insert language correspondences, glosses, a translation of that passage, and any relevant notes.
 Click on a dropdown field to open it up, and then click on its content to edit it.
 These dropdown fields can be collectively shown, hidden, opened, or closed using the SHOC buttons in the input menu.

-STITT 1.4b comes with three sample blocks already filled in; namely, the first three sentences of Vasubandhu's Pañcaskandhaka.
-You can delete these blocks before starting your own project.

 The correspondences fields should follow a specific format, which will be discussed in the "correspondence chart buttons" section below.
 Beside each block is a sidebar menu with four buttons to let you move a given block up or down, delete it, or insert a block immediately below it.

+STITT 1.4c comes with three sample blocks already filled in; namely, the first three sentences of Vasubandhu's Pañcaskandhaka.
+You can delete these blocks before starting your own project.

-At the bottom of the work area is a series of buttons.
+At the bottom of the work area is a series of buttons:

-The "New block" button adds a new block to the bottom of a document.
+* The "**New block**" button adds a new block to the bottom of a document.

-The "Save current page" button downloads a version of the current page, but you could also just do Ctrl+S to choose the file's name and location before downloading it.
+* The "**Save current page**" button downloads a version of the current page, but you could also just do Ctrl+S to choose the file's name and location before downloading it.

-The "Delete blocks in range" button lets you delete a range of blocks all at once.
-In the adjacent two boxes, you need to type in the number of the first and last block that you want to delete in order to specify the range.
+* The "**Delete blocks in range**" button lets you delete a range of blocks all at once.
+In the adjacent two boxes, you must first type in the number of the first and last block that you want to delete in order to specify the range.
 Note that it is not possible to undo deleting a block, so you may want to save a copy of your work before making any big changes.

-The "Parse HTML" and "Purge HTML" boxes are for advanced users.
+* The "**Parse HTML**" and "**Purge HTML**" boxes are for advanced users.
 They let you add and remove custom styling in the dropdown fields using HTML and CSS.
 This would let you use bolding, italics, underlines, lists, and other kinds of markup.

 ### The output menu

-The output menu in 1.4b:
+The output menu in 1.4c:

 ![stitt-1-4b-output-menu](https://github.com/nickscottprior/stitt/assets/140344267/6ba13e6c-da88-4cae-b359-aacd27bc778c)